acareaga/avy-stats/README.md

 first-tracks
 ============

-Reshaping weather, avalanche, and resort data for the snow industry.

-Hope to build an all in one application to simplify the rider experience.
+Reshaping weather, avalanche, and resort data for the snow industry by building an all in one application that simplifies the rider experience.

 Check back soon for updates.